AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Nationwide’s SmartMiles program is a form of usage-based car insurance aimed at low-mileage drivers or those who drive less than average.
 The cost consists of two parts: a base rate and a variable per-mile cost that adds up the miles you drive per month.
 The less you drive, the lower your monthly bill will be.

 SmartMiles offers the same coverage options as traditional Nationwide insurance policies.
-To join, participants must install telematics devices in their vehicles.
+To join, participants must install provided telematics devices in their vehicles.
 2018 and newer Ford and Lincoln connected cars can track miles without telematics devices by sending driving data to Nationwide directly.

 You may be a good candidate for SmartMiles pay-per-mile insurance if any of the following apply to you: